 A person’s doctor will always be able to recommend a painkilling, and/or anti-inflammatory, alternative to ibuprofen, that is safe to use with other medications.
-It is never necessary, or advisable, to stop or miss a dose of one’s prescription medication in order to use ibuprofen.
+It is never necessary, or advisable, to stop or miss a dose of one’s prescription medicine in order to use over-the-counter ibuprofen.

 Some of the principal medications which are not recommended for use with ibuprofen without prior approval by your GP or healthcare provider include: